mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 Kubernetes is not the answer for every workload.
 To run an application in Kubernetes sucessfully, the application needs to follow some principles.
 The common buzzword in this direction is [12 Factor App][12factorapp].
 If the application is not build for Kubernetes and not compatible with the modern approach of software architecture and lifecycle, a legacy way of management is needed.
 Long story short: Classic hosting on virtual machines is needed.

-* **Option 1**: Run the virtual machine on a hypervisor, manage the vm in the oldschool way.
+* **Option 1**: Run the virtual machine on a hypervisor, manage the VM in the old school way.
 * **Option 2**: Run them via KubeVirt.
-At the end, it's a virtual machine.
-But it's managed like a Pod and orchestrated via Kubernetes.
+At the end, it is a virtual machine.
+But it is managed like a Pod and orchestrated via Kubernetes.

 ### 2. Infrastructure as a Service - the CNCF way

 Kubernetes + KubeVirt + storage + network = Infrastructure as a Service

-Yes, at the end it's not the easiest approach but with the right tools combined and integrated, Kubernetes can act as an Infrastructure as a Service platform.
+Yes, at the end it is not the easiest approach but with the right tools combined and integrated, Kubernetes can act as an Infrastructure as a Service platform.

 What is Infrastructure as a Service ([IaaS])?
 The automated way to preserve compute, storage and network.